-- With the launch of our Global Sustainability Strategy2 in 2019, we announced our goal for all of our investments to achieve a positive impact, and to track and measure that impact according to a set of predefined KPIs3 around three areas: the energy transition, environmental sustainability and equality and inclusive growth (the "3Es").
+- With the launch of our Global Sustainability Strategy in 2019, we announced our goal to increase the positive impact of our AUM, and to track and measure that impact in three areas: the energy transition, environmental sustainability and equality and inclusive growth (the "3Es").
 These issues are critical pre-conditions for a more sustainable and inclusive economic system, which in turn will enable us to safeguard long-term returns for our clients.
-However, we believe there is a difference between aspiring for the full range of our funds to have a positive impact and the smaller set of our assets which fall under the 'impact investments' asset class. - Impact investments are investments that intend to contribute to measurable positive social and/or environmental impact alongside financial returns4.
-At BNPP AM, our impact investment framework is built on three main building blocks intentionality, additionality and impact measurement and reporting.
+However, we believe there is a difference between aspiring for our firm wide AUM to have a positive impact and the smaller set of our assets which fall under the 'impact investments' category. - Impact investments are investments that intend to contribute to positive, measurable social and/or environmental impact alongside financial returns.
+At BNPP AM, our impact investment framework is built on three main building blocks - intentionality, additionality and impact measurement and reporting.